What doctoral studies can I undertake at Crawford?

 All applicants must meet the University’s English Language Admission Requirements for Students.

-One of the most important steps in making an application is to identify a potential supervisor.
-Your application will only be successful if there is an academic who is willing to supervise your research project.
+One of the most important steps in making an expression of interest and before being approved to submit an online application, is to identify two potential supervisors at Crawford School.
+Your expression of interest or application will only be successful if there is at least two academics willing to supervise your research project.

 Candidates interested in undertaking PhD study should:

-- Send an Expression of Interest to the academic staff member who you have identified as a possible supervisor for your PhD project.
+Send an Expression of Interest to two academic staff members at Crawford School who you have identified as a possible supervisors for your PhD project.

 Information in your Expression of Interest should include: